zukunft/zukunft.com/docs/code_functions_all.md

     \-- add_id_to_views
         \-- data_object - add the database id of the known test views to view list
     \-- add_components_to_views
-        \-- data_object - add the database id of the known test views to view list
+        \-- data_object - add the database id to the components that the views of this cache know only by name,
 \-- construct and capsule
     \-- __construct
         \-- button - @param string $url the url that is called if the button is pressed